|Course Title||Credits||Course Description|

 This course is a study of database systems in the context of their use in business to support information systems and decision-making.
 The course places special emphasis on data access using SQL and includes application development using a commercial database management system such as Oracle and SQL Server.
 Other topics include database concepts, data modeling, database design and development, administration of database systems and technologies.

-Prerequisites: Business 311 with a (C) or better, AND concurrent enrollment or completion in Computer Science 142 or Computer Science 221 with a C or better.
+Prerequisites: BUS 311 with a (C) or better or COMP SCI 271 with a (C) or better.

 Agile Application Development